-Open the RAST Workbook.
-For RAST to run, you must accept the macros request noted at the top of your screen.
-The first tab is an "Introduction" worksheet (or spreadsheet) that contains notes pertaining to recent changes and other communication is the first tab in the workbook (Figure 2-1).
-Save this "blank" copy of the tool to the desktop then select "Go to Main Menu" in the top right corner or use the worksheet tabs at the bottom of the page to go to "Main Menu".
+Open the RAST workbook.
+The first tab is an "Introduction" worksheet that contains notes of recent changes and other communication is the first tab in the workbook (Figure 2-1).
+Save this "blank" copy of the software to the desktop then select "Go to Main Menu" in the top right corner or use the worksheet tabs at the bottom of the page to go to "Main Menu."
 The Instructions worksheet can be selected with the "Go to Instructions" in the top right corner or using the worksheet tabs at the bottom of the page.